anil-mirge/docker-for-jvm-projects/exercises/exercise-4/solution/solution.md

 </project>
 ```

-You can build and push the image with the Docker daemon by using the goal `com.google.cloud.tools:jib-maven-plugin:1.6.1:dockerBuild`.
+You can build and push the image with the Docker daemon by using the goal `com.google.cloud.tools:jib-maven-plugin:2.7.1:dockerBuild`.

 ```
+$ ./mvnw compile jib:dockerBuild (or)
-$ ./mvnw compile com.google.cloud.tools:jib-maven-plugin:1.6.1:dockerBuild
+$ ./mvnw compile com.google.cloud.tools:jib-maven-plugin:2.7.1:dockerBuild
 [INFO] Scanning for projects...
 [INFO]
 [INFO] ---------------< com.bmuschko:todo-web-service-exercise >---------------